 Dakrong Valley is the river valley north of Ashau Valley stretching all the way up to the Dakrong bridge where a monument over the Ho Chi Minh Trail is to be found.
-The valley saw a lot of heavy fighting during the war as it was used by PAVN troops as a staging area and infiltration route.
+The valley saw a lot of heavy fighting during the war since it was used by PAVN troops as a staging area and infiltration route.

 Please click images for slideshow